Crane1195/DIYB0XX/MyWoodB0XX/README.md

 Their website, where the B0XX is now available to preorder, is http://b0xx.com/

-Here you can find the B0XX manifesto explaining how the B0XX attempts to be in line with the gamecube controller for SSBM, as well as the 20XX community Discord where you can keep up to date with the B0XX development, as well as ask questions about the B0XX, or myself and others any DIY questions.
+Here you can find the B0XX manifesto explaining how the B0XX attempts to be in line with the gamecube controller for SSBM, among other references.

-Here's the Discord invite link https://discord.gg/6wcEaDU

 Huge shout out to Simple for his guide detailing how to DIY a Smash Box found here.
 This is how I learned how to wire up the controller.
 Since then I have made a cleaner and more updated wiring schematic so be sure to follow mine instead.
 Scroll down to see it. https://docs.google.com/document/d/1ndV4E_w2ThAv9LpbjEzRDWwMj0uBWB9YqbvkHV35X5w/edit